ChrisBotella/TrophicNetEncoder/README.md

-These codes and data enable to reproduce the simulated data and results of Botella et al. - 2021 - "An appraisal of graph embeddings for analysing architectural variation across trophic networks".
+These codes and data enable to reproduce the simulated data and results of Botella et al. - 2021 - "An appraisal of graph embeddings for comparing trophicnetworks architectures".

 ## Required R packages

-igraph, network, intergraph, ggplot2, sna, GGally, reticulate, umap (R installation only), moments, randomForest, energy
+igraph, network, intergraph, ggplot2, sna, GGally, reticulate, umap (R installation only), moments, randomForest, energy, ggnet

 ## Graph2Vec python installation